alberand/kd/README.md

 - [ ] Add Initrd generator without kernel/modules
 - [ ] Make `kd run` without Nix evaluation, it can put all the things in right places and execute a script with qemu
+- [ ] Minimize image as in https://nixcademy.com/posts/minimizing-nixos-images/